kevinhenryburke/scalegitbook/solution/VisibleConnections.md

 ## Events

-Invocations can also be combined into an Event-Based model, whereby any team working in any business area can subscribe to an *Event*, without the creator of that *Event* needing to know.
+Invocations can also be combined into an Event-Based model, whereby any team working in any business area can subscribe to a *Microscope Event*, without the creator of that *Event* needing to know.
 The term *Event* is perhaps the most overused in the industry, here we mean that any team can attach an asynchronous invocation to an Event published anywhere in the org.
-We outline this precisely [here](../use-cases/Events.md) but
+We outline this precisely [here](../use-cases/Events.md).